carpentries-incubator/lesson-gpu-programming/episodes/cupy.Rmd

 You may be surprised that these commands do not throw any error.
 Contrary to SciPy, NumPy routines accept CuPy arrays as input, even though the latter exist only in GPU memory.
-Indeed, can you recall when we validated our codes using a NumPy and a CuPy array as input of `np.allclose()`?
+Indeed, can you recall that we validated our codes using a NumPy and a CuPy array as input of `np.allclose()`?
 That worked for the same reason.
 [The CuPy documentation](https://docs.cupy.dev/en/stable/user_guide/interoperability.html#numpy) explains why NumPy routines can handle CuPy arrays.